OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 * Excel custom functions are supported in Office on Mac (connected to Office 365 subscription) and an update to this tutorial is forthcoming.

 >[!NOTE]
->Excel custom functions is not supported on Office 2019 (one-time purchase).
+>Excel custom functions are not supported in Office 2019 (one-time purchase).

 ## Build your first custom functions project